Paignton Torbay Bowling Club

 Short Mat Bowls

-The Club has purchased a new Short Mat for use of members during the Winter months.
+The Club has a Short Mat, primarily for use of members during the Winter months.

 It is available to use in the clubhouse on Thursday and Fridays.

 Partially sighted members have a session booked between10.30am and 12.30pm each Thursday but

 Short mat bowls is based on the outdoor sport of lawn bowls so many of the rules are adaptations of the rules of the outdoor game with the basic aim being to deliver as many woods (bowls) as possible nearer to the smaller target bowl (the jack) than any of the opposition’s woods.

 The notes below are intended to give an introductory outline of the game.
 Full rules can be found in the ESMBA Laws & Rules booklet but, like any other sport, you can only really learn by going along to your local club and giving it a go.

 The game is played by two teams of 1 (Singles), 2 (Pairs), 3 (Triples) or 4 (Fours) players per side.
 Woods are delivered alternately by each team with each team member delivering all of their woods before the next team member takes their turn.
 The usual playing formats in the different disciplines are as follows: